hiijitesh/spamBlocker-pro/README.md

 CREATE DATABASE spamdb;

 # create database with password
-CREATE USER spamdb WITH PASSWORD 'password';
+CREATE DATABASE spamdb WITH PASSWORD 'password';

 # grant all previllege
 GRANT ALL PRIVILEGES ON DATABASE spamdb TO myprojectuser;